-Another option for getting involved in the legal cannabis cultivation field is to join an established company and put your skill set into action.
-You may not reap the same financial dividends, but you also won’t have the operating costs and be solely responsible for compliance and emerging laws and regulations.
+Another option for getting involved in legal cannabis cultivation is to join an established company and put your skills into action.
+You may not reap the same financial dividends as opening your own business, but you also won’t have the operating costs and be solely responsible for compliance and emerging laws and regulations.

-Based on your experience level and the needs of the company at the time of your hire, your position could range from entry-level cultivation to more of a lead to mid-range level.
-Many companies reward from within and advance people who are integrated into their team and are familiar with their methods of operation.
+Based on your experience level, education, and the needs of the company at the time of your hire, your position could range from entry-level cultivation to more of a lead to mid-range level.
+Many companies promote from within and advance people who are integrated into their team and are familiar with their methods of operation.

 Getting a job as an entry-level trimmer or grower assistant is a great way to start your cannabis career.
 Cannabis jobs in retail and manufacturing such as budtending or packaging and also be springboards to a career in cannabis cultivation.